1970 Newark mayoral election: Caufield

 John Caufield was elected to the New Jersey Senate as a Democrat in 1978 and served until his death in 1986.

 Gibson

 Gibson went on to serve four terms as mayor until he was defeated for re-election by Sharpe James in 1986.
 While mayor, he ran twice for Governor of New Jersey in 1981 and 1985, but failed to win the Democratic nomination.
 He returned to politics in 1998, when he narrowly lost a race for Essex County Executive to Republican James Treffinger.
 In 2002, he pleaded guilty to tax evasion.

 Imperiale

 Imperiale represented the East Ward as an independent member of the state legislature from 1972 to 1978.
-He opposed Gibson in the 1974 mayoral election.
-He served one more term in the Assembly as a Republican from 1980 to 1982 but left office to run for Governor in the 1981 election.
+He challenged Gibson unsuccessfully in the 1974 mayoral election.
+He served one more term in the Assembly as a Republican from 1980 to 1982 but left office to run for governor in the 1981 election.
 He finished sixth in the Republican primary.